Public Procurement of Low Emission Vehicles – Driving Social and Environmental Sustainability

 Getting to "net zero" CO2 emissions is a top priority for public buyers.
 These efforts include replacing fossil fuel vehicles with low emission vehicles running on renewable batteries.
 The supply chains for these vehicles overlap with ICT supply chains in the areas of semiconductors and minerals.
 Electronics Watch's impact model is also applicable.

 A Just Transition is necessary.
 The urgent need to mitigate the climate crisis by moving from a carbon-based economy to a clean energy economy can only work if workers and communities have a voice.
 Public buyers understand that they can support a Just Transition by independently monitoring their supply chains and and strengthening workers' voices

-This programme runs for a period of three years, from April 2022 to March 2025.
+This programme runs for a period of three years, from April 2022 until the end of 2025.

 Electronics Watch affiliates participating in the programme:

 - Advanced Procurement for Universities and Colleges (APUC), UK

 - Metropolitan Transport of Barcelona, Spain